 This content is also available in: SPANISH * FARSI (DARI) * ARABIC * UKRAINIAN * PASHTO * RUSSIAN

-The San Juan Unified School District, like many other cities and school districts in the state, is in the process to change how Board of Education members are voted and elected into office from an ‘at large’ election' to 'by-trustee area' elections.
+The San Juan Unified School District, like many other cities and school districts in the state, is in the process of changing how members of the Board of Education are elected to office from an ‘at large’ election to a ‘by-trustee area’ election.

 Originally started in March of 2020, the process was paused to be in compliance with an executive order from Governor Newsom that temporarily suspended such activities to help protect the health and safety of the community due to the COVID-19 pandemic.
 With the executive order expiring after June 30, the district will resume the process.